0xfourzerofour/Fitness-Mongo/README.md

 A summary of what your next steps would be if you were to continue the project

 ## Roles and responsibilities
-A summary of the main roles and contributions of each team member and how we managed interaction and communication through the project.
 ### Frontend
 > Julian and Swarnim